IASA2/draft-ietf-iasa2-struct/draft-ietf-iasa2-rfc4071bis.md

 administrative support services.
 The IETF LLC Board and the IETF Executive Director should not consider their work successful unless the IESG and IAB are also satisfied with the administrative support that the IETF is receiving.

-## IETF LLC Board Decision Making

-The IETF LLC Board attempts to reach consensus on all decisions.
-If the IETF LLC Board cannot achieve a consensus decision, then the IETF LLC Board may decide by voting.

-The IETF LLC Board decides the details about its decision-making rules, including its rules for quorum (see {{quorum}}), conflict of interest (see {{conflict-of-interest}}), and breaking of ties.
-These rules are expected to be public.

-All IETF LLC Board decisions are expected to be recorded in IETF LLC Board minutes, and IETF LLC Board minutes are expected to be published in a timely fashion.

 ## Review of IETF Executive Director and IETF LLC Board Decisions
 The IETF LLC Board is directly accountable to the IETF community for the performance of the IASA 2.0, including hiring and managing the IETF Executive Director.
 In extreme cases of dissatisfaction with the IETF LLC, the IETF community can utilize the recall process as noted in {{director-removal}}.